-You propose that, once a contribution made in response to an Internet solicitation arrives at Committee headquarters, the Committee's Treasurer will process the contribution as he does any other contribution.
-If it arrives without a contributor response card, he will send a "follow up" mailing to the contributor attempting to ascertain the donor's name, mailing address, occupation, name of employer, and telephone number.
-If these procedures are followed, it appears that the Committee's solicitation, acceptance and processing of contributions made in response to its Internet solicitations will not differ in any material respect from the treatment of contributions it solicits and accepts through direct mail.
+You propose that, once a contribution made in response to an Internet solicitation arrives at Committee headquarters, the Committee's Treasurer will process the contribution as he does any other contribution that arrives without a contributor response card.
+Specifically, he will send a "follow up" mailing to the contributor attempting to ascertain the donor's name, mailing address, cocupation, name of employer, and telephone number. $\underline{1}$ / If these procedures are followed, it appears that the Committee's solicitation, acceptance and processing of contributions made in response to its Internet solicitations will not differ in any material respect from the treatment of contributions it solicits and accepts through direct mail. $\underline{2}$ /

-In Advisory Opinion 1995-9, the Commission concluded that solicitations over the Internet are permissible under the FECA provided that certain requirements, including the use of appropriate disclaimers, are met. ^{4/} Your sample solicitation includes the disclaimer, "Paid for by Alexander for President, Inc."
+In Advisory Opinion 1995-9, the Commission concluded that solicitations over the Internet are permissible under the FECA provided that certain requirements, including the use of appropriate disclaimers, are met.3/ Your sample solicitation includes the disclaimer, "Paid for by Alexander for President, Inc."